 The Honorable LaDoris G. Harris - Director, Office of Economic Impact and Diversity

-The Honorable LaDoris “Dot” Harris brings over 30 years of management and leadership experience as the Director of the Office of Economic Impact and Diversity at the U.S. Department of Energy (DOE).
-She ensures that minorities and historically underrepresented communities are afforded opportunities to fully participate in the Department’s programs.
+The Honorable La Doris “Dot” Harris brings over 30 years of leadership and management experience as the Director of the Office of Economic Impact and Diversity at the U.S. Department of Energy (DOE).
+She ensures that minorities and historically underrepresented communities are afforded opportunities to actively participate in the Department’s programs.

 Nominated by President Barack Obama and confirmed by the U.S. Senate on March 29, 2012, Director Harris serves in an Assistant Secretary level position at the Department of Energy.
 She leads the agency’s offices of Minority Economic Impact, Minority Education and Community Development, Minority Business and Economic Development, Diversity and Inclusion, and Civil Rights.
-Director Harris also leads the Department’s Minorities in Energy Initiative; serves as the DOE lead of White House initiatives in support of My Brother’s Keeper and the Council on Women and Girls, oversees a corporate funding strategy for minority institutions, works closely to develop minority business contracting opportunities at the Department, and protects the civil rights of employees and recipients of multi-billion dollar funding vehicles from the DOE.
+Additionally, Director Harris spearheads the DOE’s Minorities in Energy Initiative; serves as the DOE lead of White House initiatives in support of My Brother’s Keeper and the Council on Women and Girls; oversees the corporate funding strategy for minority institutions; develops and implements minority business contracting opportunities; and advocates and protects the civil rights of employees and recipients of multi-billion dollar funding vehicles from the DOE.

 Director Harris holds a B.S. in Electrical Engineering from the University of South Carolina and a M.S. in Technology Management from Southern Polytechnic State University.
 She received honorary doctorate degrees from Chicago State University and Clark Atlanta University.